Jonah-Checketts/PhageDBDataCollection/README.md

 <br>
 The host CDS is the *Streptomyces* folder.
 This folder is not from the analysis above, but is downloaded directly from NCBI (coding sequences genbank file).

-## Running the Codon Usage Bias Analysis - CodonUsageBiasAnalysis
+## Running the Codon Usage Bias Analysis - CodonUsageBiasAnalysis folder
 This analysis requires the reannotated coding sequences (see above).
 The example files are in the **Coding Sequences Data** folder from before.
 <br>
 To run the analysis, use the **Calculating_RSCU_Values.py**.
 It requires command line arguments.
 The first argument should be the bacterial CDS fasta file, following by the bacterias GC% content.
 Then you do the same for each phages.